aetperf/FastTransfer-Documentation/index.md

   - `-W`, `--useworktables`
     Swith that will activate the usage of intermediate work tables.
 Useful in some rare cases

+  - `-N`, `--mapmethod`
+    mapping method for the columns between source and target.
+  Allowed Values:
+    - `Position` : FastTransfer will map the columns by their position in the source and target tables
+    - `Name` : FastTransfer will map the columns by their name in the source and target tables (case insensitive) and will ignore missing columns (from source or target)

+    Default Value: `Position`.

   - `-R`, `--runid <RunSpanID>`
     Run ID. coming from the caller.
 It will be used to allow tracing of the process.
 Default is a random Guid.